 The final piece of an actor is its strategy for handling faults of its children.
 Fault handling is then done transparently by Akka, applying one of the strategies described in Supervision and Monitoring for each incoming failure.
 As this strategy is fundamental to how an actor system is structured, it cannot be changed once an actor has been created.

 Considering that there is only one such strategy for each actor, this means that if different strategies apply to the various children of an actor, the children should be grouped beneath intermediate supervisors with matching strategies, preferring once more the structuring of actor systems according to the splitting of tasks into sub-tasks.

 When an Actor Terminates

-Once an actor terminates, i.e. fails in a way which is not handled by a restart, stops itself or is stopped by its supervisor, it will free up its resources, draining all remaining messages from its mailbox into the system’s “dead letter mailbox”.
-The mailbox is then replaced within the actor reference with a system mailbox, redirecting all new messages “into the drain”.
+Once an actor terminates, i.e. fails in a way which is not handled by a restart, stops itself or is stopped by its supervisor, it will free up its resources, draining all remaining messages from its mailbox into the system’s “dead letter mailbox” which will forward them to the EventStream as DeadLetters.
+The mailbox is then replaced within the actor reference with a system mailbox, redirecting all new messages to the EventStream as DeadLetters.
 This is done on a best effort basis, though, so do not rely on it in order to construct “guaranteed delivery”.